 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when dimethyl sulfoxide is administered to a nursing woman.

 Safety and effectiveness in children have not been established.

 The oral LD50 of dimethyl sulfoxide in the dog is greater than 10 gm/kg.
-It is improbable that this dosage level could be obtained with intravesical instillation of RIMSO-50® (dmso) solution in the patient.
+It is improbable that this dosage level could be obtained with intravesical instillation of RIMSO-50® in the patient.

-Dimethyl sulfoxide is metabolized in man by oxidation to dimethyl sulfone or by reduction to dimethyl sulfde.
+Dimethyl sulfoxide is metabolised in man by oxidation to dimethyl sulfone or by reduction to dimethyl sulfide.
 Dimethyl sulfoxide and dimethyl sulfone are excreted in the urine and feces.
-Dimethyl sulfoxide is eliminated through the breath and skin and is responsible for characteristic odor from patients on dimethyl sulfoxide medication.
+Dimethyl sulfide is eliminated through the breath and skin and is responsible for the characteristic odor from patients on dimethyl sulfoxide medication.
 Dimethyl sulfone can persist in serum for longer than two weeks after a single intravesical instillation.
 No residual accumulation of dimethyl sulfoxide has occurred in man or lower animals who have received treatment for protracted periods of time.
-Following topical application, dimethyl sulfoxide is absorbed and generally distributed in the tissues and body fuids.
+Following topical application, dimethyl sulfoxide is absorbed and generally distributed in the tissues and body fluids.

 Report Problems to the Food and Drug Administration